Sir-hennihau/similar-articles/README.md

 # Similar Articles

-Sample projects that displays similar article recommendations retrieved from [Lateral API](https://lateral.io/).
+Sample project that displays similar article recommendations retrieved from [Lateral API](https://lateral.io/).

 To run the project, use the following command: